bdqnghi/Soot-Tutorial/README.md

 - ```SootIntroduction.java``` : Load a .jar file and analyze using Soot
 - ```FlowDroidIntroduction.java```: Load a .apk file and analyze using FlowDroid

+An example output of Call Graph can be found here: https://github.com/bdqnghi/Soot-Tutorial/blob/master/sootOutput/CFGMethod.dot, which you can copy and paste into this visulalization tool: http://www.webgraphviz.com/